 According to the Georgia State Board of Workers’ Compensation (SBWC), you can receive up to $675 per week for income benefits – even though these benefits are meant to reflect two-thirds of your average weekly wages.
 However, you can also be compensated for your authorized medical expenses, which may range from hundreds of dollars to hundreds of thousands of dollars.

-According to workers’ comp attorneys in Atlanta, authorized medical expenses can include:
+According to Atlanta workers’ compensation lawyers, authorized medical expenses can include:

 - Bills from a doctor’s office